Configuring Study For ePRO and eDiaries

 Include time in the visit field of the diary form.

-Avoid overlapping of other diaries or time windows.
+Avoid overlapping other diaries or time windows.
 See the following examples.

 Overlapping diary examples (to avoid):